JPLMLIA/bitflips/README.md

   VALGRIND_BITFLIPS_MEM_OFF(&v1[0]);
 ```

-See the example dot-product program and Makefile in:
+See the example dot-product programs and Makefile in:

 ```
   /proj/foamlatte/code/bitflips/test/